Brno International Business School

-Brno International Business School (B.I.B.S.) is a private university based in Brno and Prague provides degree programs in business and administration.
+Brno International Business School (B.I.B.S.) is a private institution based in Brno and Prague provides degree programs in business and administration.

 History

 1998: Foundation of B.I.B.S.

+2007: Brno International Business School was reported as one of the main Czech providers of MBA programmes, with nearly 500 graduates in that year alone, and as the institution where the MBA title is most commonly awarded in the Czech Republic.

 2008: B.I.B.S. is ranked as the second-best business school in Czech Republic by EDUNIVERSAL in the category “Excellent Business School, nationally strong and with continental links”.

-2009: B.I.B.S. grew steadily to become the largest provider of MBA programs in the Czech Republic with up to 568 students.
+2009: According to the Czech Association of MBA Schools (CAMBAS), B.I.B.S. had become the largest provider of MBA programmes in the Czech Republic, with up to 568 students enrolled.

-2011: B.I.B.S. became a member of the AMSP CR thus confirming its core mission, namely to assist to the development of local Small and medium sized firms.
+2011: B.I.B.S. became a member of the AMSP CR, the Association of Small and Medium-Sized Enterprises and Self-Employed Persons of the Czech Republic, with a focus on supporting the development of local small and medium-sized firms.

 2012: Creation and delivery of European Commission funded program in Strategic Management for SMEs managers/owners.